What Is Osgood-Schlatter Disease?

 How Is Osgood-Schlatter Disease Treated?

-OSD usually goes away when the bones stop growing, typically when a teen is between 14 and 18 years old.
+Osgood-Schlatter disease usually goes away when the bones stop growing.
+Typically, this is when a teen is between 14 and 18 years old.

 Can Kids With Osgood-Schlatter Disease Still Do Sports?

 Yes, kids with OSD can usually do their normal activities, including sports, as long as: